 I had recently watched a fantastic TV Series about the Golden Age of Piracy, named Black Sails.
 The screen illustrates the legendary pirates of New Providence Island following their lifestyle and actions that made them so notorious.

-It was a great experience and being an athlete myself, I couldn’t help but admire how good the actors looked for their roles of pirates.
-They were all ripped and jacked, inspiring awe and fear in audience with their well-built physiques.
+It was a great experience and being an athlete myself, I couldn’t but admire how good the actors looked for their roles of pirates.
+They were ripped and jacked, inspiring awe and fear in the audience with their well-built physiques.

 The producers did one hell of a job in choosing the actors.
-Real pirates should look powerful and shredded due to their lifestyle.
-And my favorite actor Zach McGowan in the show looked the part in the role of Captain Charles Vane.
+Real pirates should look powerful and shredded due to their harsh lifestyle.
+From all, my favorite actor was Zach McGowan.
+In the show, portrayed Captain Charles Vane.

-I have been specifically involved into bodyweight training for many years now, so I can easily tell only by judging upon body aesthetics what type of training someone’s did.
-And my assumptions at the beginning were that Zach McGowan physique’s was more likely a consequence of bodyweight training rather than other methods.
-I just did a quick research and discovered that I was right!
-So, after seeing his physical preparation with which I find myself in deep understanding and concur with its reasoning, I thought I should write this article about:
+I have been specifically involved in bodyweight training for many years now, so I can easily tell only by judging upon aesthetics what type of training someone does.
+And my assumptions at the beginning were that Zach McGowan physique was more likely a consequence of bodyweight training rather than other methods.
+I researched and discovered that I was right!
+So, after seeing his physical preparation with which I find myself in a deep understanding and concur with its reasoning, I thought I should write about the Zach McGowan workout.

 Zach McGowan had no more than 3 months to prepare for the role of Captain Charles Vane.
-And being an Old School type of person, he decided to train without any use of technology (no smartphones and equipment), iron, nutritionist or fitness coaches.
+And being an old school type, he decided to train without any use of technology (no smartphones and equipment), iron, nutritionist or fitness coaches.

-However, approaching a specific workout, actually led him to a deeply analyze about the character he is about to create.
-He immediately understood that pirates did not have gym-memberships back then and they were unaware about any bench presses, machine curls etc.
+However, approaching a specific workout, actually led him to deeply analyze the character he was about to represent.
+He immediately understood that pirates did not have gym-memberships back then and they were unaware of any bench presses, machine curls, etc.

-It’s pretty obvious that pirates in early 1700s could only be jacked because of their lifestyle which included lots of running, fighting, climbing, and maybe push-ups, pull-ups as well.
+It’s pretty obvious that pirates in the early 1700s could only be jacked because of their lifestyle which included lots of running, fighting, climbing, and maybe pushups, pull-ups as well.

-Fortunately, Zach was doing bodyweight training since high-school and now at the age of 33-years-old he had the experience to know how to approach it.
-So, he decided to train simple and use only bodyweight exercises for the whole preparation period.
+Fortunately, Zach was doing bodyweight training since high-school and now at the age of 33-years-old, he had the experience to approach it right.
+So, he decided to train simple and use only calisthenics for the whole preparation period.
 He needed to look lean and fit, with solid muscle definition and strength from hell.